 NHGRI will retain data collected using the following technologies long enough to achieve the specified objective for which they were collected.
 The data generated from these activities falls under the National Archives and Records Administration (NARA) General Records Schedule (GRS) 20-item IC "Electronic Records," and will be handled per the requirements of that schedule (http://www.archives.gov/records-mgmt/grs/grs20.html).

-Third Party Websites and Applications
+Third Party Websites and Applications (TPWAs)

-NHGRI has three Facebook pages - Genome.gov | National Human Genome Research Institute (NHGRI), National DNA Day and ENCODE (ENCyclopedia Of DNA Elements).
+NHGRI has Facebook pages such as Genome.gov | National Human Genome Research Institute (NHGRI) and ENCODE (ENCyclopedia Of DNA Elements).
 The privacy policies for the Facebook pages are located on these sites.

 On each of the NHGRI Facebook pages, NHGRI staff posts news and other items of interest to users.
 If you have a Facebook account or "Like" NHGRI Facebook pages, you can post comments or click on the "like" option for individual entries.
 If you comment or click on the "like" button, personally identifying information will be visible to NHGRI staff and other Facebook site visitors.
 The amount of visible personal information will depend on your own Facebook privacy settings.
 You can avoid displaying any personally identifiable information by not creating an account, not posting comments, and not clicking on the "like" options in Facebook.